MLB Odds: Giants - White Sox Prediction, Pick, How To Watch

 Why The White Sox Could Cover The Spread

-The White Sox had a solid first weekend of play.
-Going into today they lead the MLB in hits and pitching strikeouts.
+The White Sox opened the season with a series split against the defending World Series champion Astros.
 Yoan Moncada started the season strong, going 8-18 at the plate, with a walk, three doubles, two home runs, and four RBIs.
-His OPS was 1.418 for the series, which is good for ninth in the MLB.
+His OPS was 1.418 for the series, which was good for ninth in the MLB at the time.
 Right behind him was Tim Anderson, who had seven hits, and scored three times over the weekend.
-The bats were looking solid when they made contact.
-The White Sox did strike out 39 times over the weekend, the fifth most in baseball.
+The White Sox did struggle some with strikeouts in the series, but when they were making contact, it was good.

-While the White Sox struck out 39 times, the pitching staff threw 41 strikeouts against a solid Astros offense.
-The staff gave up way too many walks though, giving up 18 walks in the four games, which was 3rd in baseball.
-It was the bullpen that struggled for the ChiSox, giving up both losses.
-In the first loss, the bullpen blew a lead, giving up four runs in just 2 1/3 innings for the loss.
-In the second loss, they gave up three runs in three innings to take the loss.
-The starts have been solid, but better bullpen play is needed.
+While the opening series was solid, the bats went cold against the Giants on Monday.
+To start, Tim Anderson went 0-4 from the lead-off spot.
+Then the two through five hitters went four for 14 at the plate, but that was almost all of the team hits, as the rest of the lineup only managed one more hit.
+They went 1-7 with runners in scoring position and failed to generate anything.
+If they can get back to how they played against the Astros they can get back to winning.

-Michael Kopech is expected to take the start today.
-He has been an average pitcher so far in his career.
-Since coming up in 2018, he has made 33 starts, getting 10 wins.
-He became a primary starter just last season, starting all 25 of his games, and going 5-9 with a 3.55 ERA.
-Kopech has shown flashes of being a solid starting pitcher, but consistency has not been there.
+The White Sox will send out Dylan Cease today to pitch.
+He had a very strong first outing of the year, giving up just two hits and one run while striking out ten in 6 1/3 innings of work.
+In his only other career start against the Giants, Cease gave up one run in five innings, striking out four and getting the win.

 Final Giants-White Sox Prediction & Pick